 People typically think about Roth IRAs as retirement tools, but you can sometimes use them to pay for education expenses.
 Roth IRAs allow tax-advantaged saving for education expenses without paying penalties.

 Like 529 plans, you pay taxes on the front end, and you’ll pay no taxes on disbursements, but you must have held the account for at least five years.

 Only the amount you contributed to the account can be withdrawn without taxes or penalties.
 In other words, if you contributed $5,000 for five years, you can withdraw $25,000, tax-free, for education.
-They are also more flexible than 529 plans, in that if your child doesn’t use up all the contributions, you can keep the funds in the IRA growing tax-free for your retirement.
+They are also more flexible than 529 plans, in that if your child doesn’t use up all the contributions, you can keep the funds in the individual retirement account growing tax-free for your retirement.
 It’s still important to use caution when relying on your retirement account to fund your child’s education.

 Roth IRAs do provide many tax advantages for long-term savings, but if you withdraw too much for your child’s education, you can compromise your own financial well-being.
 The IRS sets strict annual contribution limits on IRAs, so if you withdraw a significant lump sum to pay a tuition bill, you’ll likely have a difficult time replacing the money.

 Coverdell Education Savings Account